Aurora Galli

 Aurora Galli (/it/; born 13 December 1996) is an Italian professional footballer who plays as a midfielder for Women's Super League club Everton and the Italy national team.

 Career

 On 28 July 2021, Galli signed for Everton, in doing so she became the first Italian player to sign for a Women's Super League club, as well as the first ever Italian female footballer to play professional football following the transition to professionalism of the Women's Super League in 2018.

 On 2 March 2022, Galli scored her first Women's Super League goal for Everton against Aston Villa.
 On 23 July 2024, she extended her deal with the club.
 On the opening day of the 2024–25 Women's Super League season against Brighton & Hove Albion, Galli suffered an ACL injury.

+On 9 July 2026, the club announced that Galli had signed a new one–year contract with the club.

 International career

 Galli was called up to the 30-player squad for UEFA Women's Euro 2017.
 She was part of the final squad called up.

 Galli was selected in the provisional 26-player squad for the 2019 FIFA Women's World Cup.
 She was selected in the final 23-player squad.

 Galli was included in the Italian squad for UEFA Women's Euro 2022.